 Castlewood State Park features several picnic sites, two picnic shelters and a playground, making it a perfect place for family gatherings.
 The shelters can be reserved.
 Fishermen will enjoy angling for bluegill, largemouth bass and catfish.
-River activities include canoeing, rafting and sunbathing.
+River activities include canoeing and kayaking.

 Chubb Trail was developed jointly by the Missouri Department of Natural Resources and the St. Louis County Department of Parks and Recreation.
 Located on the south side of the river, it is open to hikers, bicyclists and equestrians and may be accessed from either Lone Elk or West Tyson county parks.

 The World Bird Sanctuary, located on land leased from the park, is open to the public.
 It houses live birds and features interpretive displays on birds of prey and their activities.
 It can be accessed from Lone Elk County Park.
 See its website for more information and hours of operation.